Questions About the Application Process

 Answer: This will all become clear when you come to an Applicant Workshop!
-The workshop is mandatory, and the dates will be announced in the next couple of weeks.
-We will offer the workshop at least a few times, and it will occur after Fall break.
+The workshop is mandatory, and will be offered at least a few times during the fall semester.
 The basic tasks to work with HPA will include: having an introductory one on one with an HPA adviser in the fall, writing some essays, filling out forms, gathering letters of recommendation, and coming in for a pre-application interview in the spring.
-The tasks to actually apply will also include taking the MCAT, filling out the AMCAS application, and writing more essays and going on interviews.
+The tasks to actually apply will also include taking the MCAT, filling out the standardized application, and writing more essays and going on interviews.
 Right now, there isn’t too much to do!
 You could talk with someone you know who is applying right now, who can give you some perspective on the processes involved (this includes many of our pre-health peer advisers, and some of the student group leaders).
-You can also read about last year’s application process requirements on our website, but know that some things will change this year!
-We hope to have the website updated in the next few weeks.
+You can also read about application process requirements on our website.
 Applicant workshops will be announced through Vitals, and on the facebook page. ♦

 Canadian Health Care

 Question: I just got back from an interview at a medical school and they asked me what I thought of socialized health care.
 When I used Canada as an example in my answer, they pushed me to see how much I knew about Canada's health care system (or any socialized medicine, for that matter) and I'm not sure I answered the question that well.
 Do you know where to look for more info on this?